thenextbutton/home_assistant/blueprints/jellyfin_webhook_handler_v2/jellyfin_payload_examples.md

-Here are example payloads of what are sent from the Jellyfin server when webhooks are received when using the required [template](https://github.com/thenextbutton/home_assistant/blob/main/blueprints/jellyfin_webhook_handler_v2/webhook_template.handlebars)
+ ,Here are example payloads of what are sent from the Jellyfin server when webhooks are received when using the required [template](https://github.com/thenextbutton/home_assistant/blob/main/blueprints/jellyfin_webhook_handler_v2/webhook_template.handlebars)

 ---